thomasmueller/bau-lang/README.md

     x := 10
     x += 1    # shortcut for x = x + 1

+Variables need to be defined before they are used.
+Variables are at the top level (without indentation) are global.
-A variable without value requires a type:
+Variables without value require a type:

     x int